ColinGilbert/gentoomuch/README.md

 - Download a stage3 of your architecture and its .asc signature from upstream and run ``gentoomuch bootstrap <profile-name> stage3-*.tar.xz`` and wait for the first emerge.
 - Once it's done, you should be good to go!

 I will be creating packages for Gentoo and possibly Ubuntu in the near future.
-Stay tuned for updated!
+Stay tuned for updates!

 Roadmap:
 --------